lukenew2/crypto_automation_system/README.md

 $ pip install -r crypto_bot/requirements.txt
 ```

-From here on forward I’m assuming that you have the AWS CLI set up properly so we can create our AWS resources from the command line.
+From here on forward I’m assuming that you have the AWS CLI set up properly so we can create your AWS resources from the command line.

 ## DynamoDB

-First, we’ll create our database that will store incoming trade signals from TradingView.
+First, you’ll create your database that will store incoming trade signals from TradingView.
 Make note of the **table name.** This field can be changed to whatever you want.
 For example, if you want to have separate tables for dev/prod you can add a -dev or -prod to the end of the name.

 If you’re on Linux/OS run the following in the terminal: